 You must be training for it?

-As soon as we decided on doing the Three Peaks Challenge by Bike we quickly got into training mode.
+As soon as the Three Peaks Challenge by Bike was confirmed training mode began.
 The first thing we had to do was stop climbing as much.
-Having become seriously hooked with climbing up walls we had to accept that this was probably not ideal for the Three Peaks Challenge by Bike.
-As we’re busy with work, fundraising and the website we’ve been working with 2 longer and one shorter training sessions a week session.
+Having become seriously hooked with climbing up walls we had to accept that this was probably not ideal training.
+With work, fundraising and the website commitments our a week generally consists of 2 longer and one shorter training sessions.
 These have included a variety of hiking, cycling and running on any hills we can find along with some gym work.

 I’ll post a more detailed article about our training but as an example this week we have